 After downloading the individual chess pieces to a folder click Insert, Add, Load Object, and click Import Model for each one.

 On the right side of the screen are the selection options.
 Clicking the Sticky Selection button toggles between the selection modes — you can either select one object at a time for easy moving or select multiple objects at once just by clicking each one.
 There are Select All and Deselect All buttons to speed up the process.

-It's important to remember when moving objects around they can't end up floating in the air is saved as one .STL file can't be moved around by us afterwards.
+It's important to remember when moving objects around they can't end up floating in the midair - individual pieces saved as one .STL file can't be moved around by us afterwards.
 The 3D printer will treat all of the individual objects as one single object.
 It can be easy to shift objects up and down by mistake when moving them around so we need to make sure all pieces sitting at the same level.

 An easy way to make sure all objects are laying flat together is to select each object one at a time and click Object and then Settle which will drop each object flat onto the same plane.
 If staff notice there are floating objects in a file you submit, we'll try to have you correct this before we print.

-Selecting all of the objects and clicking Scale again will let you make sure they'll fit within the 3D printer' build plate at the branch you're submitting files to.
+Selecting all of the objects and clicking Scale again will let you make sure they'll fit within the 3D printer's build plate at the branch you're submitting your file.
 Those build plate sizes can be found here but to be safe 150mm x 150mm will work on most printers.
 If a group of objects is larger than those dimensions we may need to scale them down to fit our build plate!